chrisnoonan98675/site/xl-release/concept/dashboard-report.markdown

 ## Average release duration and automation

-The **Average release duration and automation** section allows you to assess whether your level of automated improved over time during the selected time period.
+The **Average release duration and automation** section allows you to assess whether your level of automation improved over time during the selected time period.
 It shows the percentage of automated tasks in [completed](/xl-release/concept/release-life-cycle.html) releases during the selected time period, aggregated per month.

 ![Average release duration and automation](../images/dashboard-release-duration.png)